Sanction-Guard/Sanction_Guard_marketing_website/README.md

 ## Analytics and Tracking
 The website is configured with:
-- Google Analytics for visitor tracking
+- Vercel Analytics for visitor tracking
-- Google Tag Manager for marketing tags
-- LinkedIn Insight Tag for conversion tracking
-- HubSpot tracking for lead attribution

 ## Browser Compatibility
 The website is tested and optimized for: